antique picture frames

 Rococo frames appeared in France around the 1700s.
 They last until the 1760s so that they lasted much longer than Baroque models.
 Besides, experts define the Rococo style as a derivation of Baroque art.
 Rococo frames evolved from the Baroque style, exceeding even more in virtuosity and abundance.

 During the Baroque and Rococo eras, carved mirror frames became very common to decor interiors.
 The new rising bourgeoisie made large use of them to show off their power.
-Probably that is the reason why Rococo style evolved through compositions even more complex than Baroque models.
+Probably that is the reason why the Rococo style evolved through compositions even more complex than Baroque models.

 Check our gallery of Rococo picture frames